ServiceObjects/address-validation-us-3/address-validation-us-3-dot-net/SOAP/readme.md

 ﻿![Service Objects Logo](https://www.serviceobjects.com/wp-content/uploads/2021/05/SO-Logo-with-TM.gif "Service Objects Logo")

-# AV3 - Address Validation US 3

-DOTS Address Validation 3 US (“AV3”) is the V3 version of our Address Validation and Address Validation 2 Web services.
-This service utilizes the latest .Net Framework, WCF, and can be used as a RESTful service or with SOAP.
-AV3 is designed to take an unstandardized address, validate it against the latest USPS data, and return standardized, deliverable addresses.
-The service provides corrected information such as the correct street location and zip plus four code, along with parsed address tokens, such as the PMB box number, pre- and post-directionals, county and state codes, and much more.

-AV3 can provide instant address verification and correction to websites or enhancement to contact lists.
-However, the output from AV3 must be considered carefully before the existence or non-existence of an address is decided.

 # AV3 - GetBestMatches

 GetBestMatches: Returns parsed and validated address elements including Delivery Point Validation (DPV), Residential Delivery Indicator (RDI), and Suite data.
 GetBestMatches will attempt to validate the input address against a CASS approved engine, and make corrections where possible.
 Multiple address candidates may be returned if a definitive decision cannot be made by the service.